 Why yes, YES you can! 🙂 And here I’m going to show you how.

-Step by step recipe for soft, buttery brioche buns
+A step by step recipe for soft, buttery brioche buns.

 - Why this recipe works!

 - What’s the consistency of the brioche bun dough?

 - Do I have to do an overnight cold proof?

 - Shaping the dough